janu-cambrelen/in-memory-key-value-store/README.md

 In general,`get` and `delete` operations on the `KeyValueStore`, have a time complexity of O(1) on average.
 In the worst case, the time complexity is O(n).
-This can occur when the number of elements reaches capacity and forces a resize or in unlikely event of hash collisions.
+This can occur when the there is significant lock contention, the number of elements reaches capacity and forces a resize, or in unlikely event of hash collisions.
 For `put` operations, however, the time complexity is O(capacity).

 For this reason, modifying the capacity to a large number using the `KeyValueStoreBuilder` is _discouraged_ at this time and can have a